hashicorp/terraform-provider-azurerm/website/docs/auth/service_principal_client_certificate.html.markdown

 ### Allowing the Service Principal to manage the Subscription

 Now that we've created the Application within Azure Active Directory and assigned the certificate we're using for authentication, we can now grant the Application permissions to manage the Subscription.
-To do this, [navigate to the **Subscriptions** blade within the Azure Portal](https://portal.azure.com/#blade/Microsoft_Azure_Billing/SubscriptionsBlade), select the Subscription you wish to use, then click **Access Control (IAM)** and finally **Add**.
+To do this, [navigate to the **Subscriptions** blade within the Azure Portal](https://portal.azure.com/#blade/Microsoft_Azure_Billing/SubscriptionsBlade), select the Subscription you wish to use, then click **Access Control (IAM)** and finally **Add role assignment**.

 Firstly, specify a Role which grants the appropriate permissions needed for the Service Principal (for example, `Contributor` will grant Read/Write on all resources in the Subscription).
 More information about [the built in roles can be found here](https://azure.microsoft.com/en-gb/documentation/articles/role-based-access-built-in-roles/).